 For many people, the Wet Tropics evokes images of lush green rainforest meeting the turquoise blue Coral Sea.

-The combination of rainforest, beach and reef attracts local and international tourists, while many people have chosen to make their home here.
+The combination of rainforest, beach and reef attracts local and international tourists to the Wet Tropics region, while many people have chosen to make their home here.

 The term coastal zone can be applied to an area where interaction between the sea and land processes occur.
 We have used the term coastal system to refer to the wide range of interactions that happen within that zone and that also influence how it functions.